RISE-Remote-Intranet-School-Environment/RISE-User-Management-2.0/README.md

 ## Why?

-Our goal is to make our microservice (from here ‘MS’ more machine-independent.
+Our goal is to make our microservice (from here ‘MS’) more machine-independent.
 The previous version was built in NodeJS and Wamp.
 The latter runs only on Windows.

 We will re-build the system with Java using the very popular (and well documented) framework Spring.

 Additionally, we want to do it providing proper Javadoc (which was completely missing before) and Unit tests.

-## What?
+## What

 The MS should implement the OAuth2 authentication protocol to other MSs.
 The pattern can be described as follows: